demystifyfp/demystifyfp/content/fsharp/series/fstweet/persisting-new-user.md

             UseOptionTypes=true>
 ```

-The type `Db` that represents the PostgreSQL database provided in the `connString` parameter.
+The type `Db` represents the PostgreSQL database provided in the `connString` parameter.
 The `connString` that we are using here is the same one that we used while running the migration script.

 Like [DbContext](https://msdn.microsoft.com/en-us/library/system.data.entity.dbcontext(v=vs.113).aspx) in Entity Framework, the SQLProvider offers a `dataContext` type to deal with the database interactions.

-The `dataContext` is specific to the database that we provided in the connection string and this is available as a property of the `Db` type.
+The `dataContext` is specific to the database that we provided in the connection string, and this is available as a property of the `Db` type.

 As we will be passing this `dataContext` object around, in all our data access functions, we can define a specific type for it to save some key strokes!